 You are more than welcome to stay for your horse’s assessment if it is carried out at the practice, or alternatively you can leave your horse with us for the day.
-The facilities at our clinic allow us to provide you with digital x-rays which are viewed immediately and discussed with you at appropriate time.
-If you require x-rays to be taken at your premises, our team will contact you to discuss the findings.
+We have a portable digital x-ray system which allows us to view the x-rays immediately and discuss with you at the time.

 Your horse is required to have a valid passport for any transportation as well as when attending competitions and events.
 By law, all foals should be micro-chipped and have a valid passport before 6 months of age or the 31st of December of the year they were born.
 Micro-chips help definitively identify an individual and helps deter theft.
 These chips are implanted by a veterinarian through a needle into the left neck.
 In addition to a micro-chip, your horse may require a silhouette to be completed and signed by a veterinarian in order to be valid.
 Passports are a record of your horses’ vaccinations, movements and identification.
 You must ensure that these documents are kept safe.
 More information regarding this is available on the DirectGov website.
 Please download and print out your breed society or passport issuing body required for your application, as we do not provide these.